law-res judicata | collateral estoppel | direct and collateral attack on prior court judgment |

 related matters that, with the use of diligence, should have been litigated in a prior suit.
 See State & County

-within the jurisdiction of the court; (2) it is not at the time of the filing of the answer the subject of a pending
+the jurisdiction of the court; (2) it is not at the time of the filing of the answer the subject of a pending action;

-action; (3) the claim is mature and owned by the defendant at the time of filing the answer; (4) it arose out of
+(3) the claim is mature and owned by the defendant at the time of filing the answer; (4) it arose out of the

-the court cannot acquire jurisdiction.
+court cannot acquire jurisdiction.
 See Tex.
 R. Civ.
 P. 97(a); see also Ray Ferguson Interests, Inc. v.
+Harris

-determine whether counterclaims arise out of the same transaction or occurrence under Rule 97(a).
-See
+whether counterclaims arise out of the same transaction or occurrence under Rule 97(a).
+See Moore v.
+First

 logically relevant to both claims.”
 Id.